fhiso/sources-and-citations/citation-elements.md

 illegal content, or if it is so long that the application cannot reasonably handle it.

-{.example}  An applicaton might opt to discard all *strings* that appear to be Windows executables.
+{.example}  An application might opt to discard all *strings* that appear to be Windows executables.

 ### Cardinality